muhammadmateen027/music_factory_personal/README.md

 The solution is designed so a user can access saved albums without internet.
 The detail is given below:

-- `lib` folder and it'll contain view, bloc, configuration, etc.
+- `lib` will contains view(pages, widgets, components), BLoC, configuration, etc.
-- `packages` keeps network, database, and repository layer
+- `packages` will keep network, database, and repository layer

 ![coverage][state_management] ![coverage][bloc_version] ![coverage][override_bloc_version]
   - We have used `BLoC's 7.0.0` version as State management library.
 But as `Bloc` team is working on newer version